bitburner-official/bitburner-src/markdown/bitburner.darknet.memoryreallocation.md

 ## Darknet.memoryReallocation() method

 Spends some time freeing some of the RAM currently blocked by the server owner.
 Must target a directly connected server.
-The amount of ram so absconded scaled with charisma and the number of threads used.
+The amount of ram recovered scales with charisma and the number of threads used.

 **Signature:**